Russia’s sports exile persists 1 year after invading Ukraine

 Hawks GM Fields says Snyder a candidate to replace McMillan

-ATLANTA (AP) — Atlanta Hawks general manager Landry Fields says former Utah coach Quinn Snyder will be “somebody we will consider” in the search to replace Nate McMillan.
-The Hawks fired McMillan on Tuesday, and Fields stressed the team’s eighth-place standing in the Eastern Conference is “not acceptable” for a team which advanced to the conference finals in 2021.
+ATLANTA (AP) — Atlanta Hawks general manager Landry Fields says former Utah coach Quin Snyder will be “somebody we will consider” in the search to replace Nate McMillan.
+The Hawks fired McMillan on Tuesday, and Fields stressed the team’s eighth-place standing in the Eastern Conference is “not acceptable” for a team that advanced to the conference finals in 2021.
 Fields said Snyder, also a former Atlanta assistant coach, will be “part of that pool” of candidates.
 The 56-year-old Snyder guided the Jazz to six consecutive playoff appearances before stepping down after last season.
 Snyder was a Hawks assistant in 2013-14.

 Kraken partner with Muckleshoot Indian Tribe for jersey ad